 Address a client by name

-People love hearing their own name.
+People love hearing their own names.
 It gives them a sense of familiarity.
 By addressing the client by name, you automatically capture his or her attention and loyalty.
 Use the client’s name not only at the beginning but at least 3 times during the conversation.

 Tell the client what company you represent to make them understand the reason for the call.
 If the company name may sound unfamiliar, explain what your company does and how it might be relevant to the client.

 Explain call purpose

 Tell the client why you are calling and how your call will be important to his or her business.
 Be clear and use short sentences.
 Explain what steps are required on the customer’s part.
-Ask to confirm the order, reciting back information or addresses etc. Answering who, what, and why questions at the beginning of the call is the best way to win more time for conversation.
+Ask to confirm the order, recite back information or addresses, etc. Answering who, what, and why questions at the beginning of the call are the best way to win more time for conversation.